hameesakhan/Tesseract-GUI/README.md

 # Tesseract-GUI
 This project provides a GUI for Tesseract installation

-This program uses a Tesseract-OCR installation.
+Note: This program uses a Tesseract-OCR installation.

-You can add images to the program my the top main menu by two methods.
+You can add images to the program from the top main menu by two methods.
 1) Directly from your scanner. (if it supports Windows Image Acquisition)
 2) From an already stored file.

 It works on temporary file so your files are safe.

-Why was in needed?
+Why was it needed?
 I designed this program to reduce errors while reading text from image.

 How it works?